-This second question is particularly interesting in view of the recent results of [10].
-This reference shows that in the context of (so-called standard) first-order DPA and when provided with the same leakage model, the most popular distinguishers such as using distance-of-means tests, correlation analysis and Gaussian templates require approximately the same number of traces to extract keys.
+This second question is particularly interesting in view of the recent results of [12].
+This reference shows that in the context of (so-called) standard firstorder DPA and when provided with the same leakage model, the most popular distinguishers such as using distance-of-means tests [8], correlation analysis and Gaussian templates [3] require approximately the same number of traces to extract keys.
 Differences observed in practice are only due to statistical artifacts.
-In addition, it is shown that the correlation coefficient can be related to the concept of conditional entropy which has been established as a measure for side-channel leakage in [18].
-Therefore, a natural question is to know if these observations still hold in the second-order case.
+In addition, it is shown that the correlation coefficient can be related to the concept of conditional entropy which has been established as a measure for side-channel leakage in [20].
+Therefore, a natural question is to ask if these observations still hold in the second-order case.
 For example, can the correlation coefficient be used to evaluate the information leakage of a masked implementation?

 In this paper, we answer this question negatively.
 We show that second-order DPA attacks are a typical context in which the two parts of the framework for the analysis of side-channel key-recovery of Eurocrypt 2009 lead to different intuitions.
-First, an information theoretic analysis measures the amount of leakage provided by the masked device.
-It quantifies the security limits of the implementation and relates to the success rates of an adversary who can perfectly profile the leakage pdf.
-Second, a security analysis measures the effectiveness of one particular distinguisher.
-By applying this framework, we exhibit new intuitions regarding the behavior of different second-order DPA attacks and combination functions.
-We then discuss the impact of these observations in profiled and nonprofiled attack scenarios and confirm our theoretical investigations with practical experiments.
-We note that our results do not contradict [15] but rather emphasize that a single distinguisher cannot capture all the specificities of a leakage function.
+First, an information theoretic analysis measures the amount of leakage provided by the masked implementation.
+It quantifies its security limits and relates to the success rate of an adversary who can perfectly profile the leakage pdf.
+Second, a security analysis measures the efficiency of one particular distinguisher.
+By applying this framework, we exhibit refined intuitions regarding the behavior of different second-order DPA attacks and combination functions.
+We then discuss the impact of these observations in profiled and non-profiled attack scenarios and confirm our theoretical investigations with practical experiments.
+We note that our results do not contradict [17] but rather emphasize that a single distinguisher cannot capture all the specificities of a leakage function.
 Eventually, we extend our analysis towards higher-order masking.
-This allows us to confirm that, from an information theoretic point of view, increasing the number of shares in a masking scheme only improves the security of a chip if a sufficient amount of noise is limiting the quality of the adversary's measurements [2].
-Higher-order masking also provides a case for the information theoretic metric introduced in [18].
+This allows us to confirm that, from an information theoretic point of view, increasing the number of shares in a masking scheme only leads to an improved physical security if a sufficient amount of noise is limiting the quality of the adversary's measurements [2].
+Higher-order masking also provides a case for the information theoretic metric introduced in [20].
 We show that this metric can be used to determine the exact amount of shares and noise required to reach a certain security level (against worst-case template attacks, exploiting intensively profiled leakage models), with smaller data complexity than previous methods.
-Hence, it constitutes a useful tool for evaluation laboratories in which the amount of measurements to evaluate the security of a protected chip is usually limited.

-Summarizing, first-order side-channel attacks are a quite simple context in which (under certain conditions) most popular distinguishers behave similarly, if they are feeded with the same leakage models.
+Summarizing, first-order side-channel attacks are a quite simple context in which (under certain conditions) most popular distinguishers behave similarly, if they are fed with the same leakage models.
 As a consequence, it can be sound to use "one distinguisher for all" in this context.
-By contrast, second-order (or higher-order) DPA can benefit from probability distributions of physical leakages that take very different forms (e.g. mixtures, typically).
-Hence, given a certain amount of information leaked by a masked device, and even if feeded with the same leakage models, different statistical tools will take advantage of the key-dependencies in very different manners.
-In other words, depending on the devices, one or another attack may perform better, hence suggesting our title "the world is not enough".
-Interestingly, this conclusion goes nicely together with the known intuition that the construction (or profiling) of a leakage model is highly dependent on the target device.
-Also in this context, an information theoretic analysis provides efficient ways to compare the quality of the profiling [20].
+By contrast, second-order (or higher-order) DPA can be confronted with leakage probability distributions that can take very different forms (mixtures, typically).
+Hence, given a certain amount of information leaked by a masked implementation, and even if fed with the same leakage models (and combination functions), different statistical tools will take advantage of the key-dependencies in very different manners.
+In other words, depending on the devices and countermeasures, one or another attack may perform better, hence suggesting our title "the world is not enough".